shatteredsilicon/mariadb-tools/README.md

 ## Documentation

-Run `man mariadb-toolkit` to see a list of installed tools, then `man tool` to read the embedded documentation for a specific tool.
+Run `man mariadb-tools` to see a list of installed tools, then `man tool` to read the embedded documentation for a specific tool.
 You can also read the documentation online at [http://www.percona.com/software/percona-toolkit/](http://www.percona.com/software/percona-toolkit/).